CampominosiMarco/ItalianPhishingDetectionAdd-ons/README.md

 .:.
 To correct a false positive URL from black to white list @ <a href="http://www.cm-innovationlab.it:5000/api/v2/url/correction">/api/v2/url/correction</a></br>
 .:.
 To get JSON array containing white list of domain @ <a href="http://www.cm-innovationlab.it:5000/api/v2/list/reliable">/api/v2/list/reliable</a></br>
 .:.
 To get JSON array containing black list of domain @ <a href="http://www.cm-innovationlab.it:5000/api/v2/list/malicious">/api/v2/list/malicious</a></br>
 .:.
+To get JSON array containing false positive list of domain @ <a href="http://www.cm-innovationlab.it:5000/api/v2/list/fp">/api/v2/list/fp</a></br>
-To get JSON arrays containing black / white list of domain @ <a href="http://www.cm-innovationlab.it:5000/api/v2/list/all">/api/v2/list/all</a>
+.:.
+To get JSON arrays containing black / white / false positive list of domain @ <a href="http://www.cm-innovationlab.it:5000/api/v2/list/all">/api/v2/list/all</a>